AWinterman/awinterman.github.com/_posts/2012-5-27-50-Shades-of-Conversation.md

  The subtext is that playing with sexual power dynamics is not something a normal, healthy person with a happy childhood would do with his partner.
 In other words, *Fifty Shades of Grey* does nothing to address the stereotype that you must be somehow damaged or depraved to engage in this sort of behavior.

 Shortcomings aside, James does provide a healthy model of adult sexuality.
 The characters in the book have frank conversations about their desires.
 Honesty is rewarded with greater intimacy.
 Compromises are made.
 They establish terms and stand up for themselves.
 They talk about sexual health and their sexuality.
 Condoms are used with admirable regularity.
 There are take-aways for even the most square among us, the most salubrious is that its okay to experiment, to be playful in the bedroom.
 If there is one thing our society needs, it is to [play more](http://www.inc.com/geoffrey-james/stop-working-more-than-40-hours-a-week.html).
-Americans are [talking](http://literaryman.com/2012/05/25/its-time-to-talk-about-50-shades-of-grey/) about it and [putting their money were their mouth is](http://www.businessweek.com/articles/2012-05-24/the-fifty-shades-of-grey-stimulus).
+The book is effective: Americans are [talking](http://literaryman.com/2012/05/25/its-time-to-talk-about-50-shades-of-grey/) about it and [putting their money were their mouth is](http://www.businessweek.com/articles/2012-05-24/the-fifty-shades-of-grey-stimulus).
 The book has, in fact, started a [national debate](http://www.nytimes.com/2012/05/22/books/fifty-shades-of-grey-by-e-l-james-in-demand-at-libraries.html?pagewanted=all), and opened the minds of people all over the country.
 The publication and popularity of this book are a step forward for American sexuality.

 --------------